DicksonWu654/LSTMProteinClassification/README.md

 Those proteins are actually hidden gems that we can harvest.
 Drug design.
 Cure to diseases.
 Manufacturing of valuable substances.
 Increased understanding of the universe.

+I actually wrote a whole [Article](https://dickson-wu.medium.com/unlocking-the-secrets-of-our-genome-with-lstms-636c0724a9f3) about this!
+Check it out!
+Also check out my [Video](https://youtu.be/3-Yk3YBqMzU)!

 ## Acknowledgements

 * [Understanding LSTM Networks by Christopher Olah - A wonderful guide to LSTMs](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)